 A finding under this policy will be based on the preponderance of the evidence standard.
-In other words, a finding will be made if the evidence shows that it is more likely than not that a violation of the policy occurred.
+In other words, a finding will be made if the evidence as a whole shows that is more likely than not that a violation of the policy occurred.